phillip-db/twitch-network-visualization/Dev_Log.md

 * Create CSV parser class
     * One method parses the data for the streamer
     * One method parses the connections between nodes

+### Week of Nov 29 (spate562)
+* Created a CSV Parser class to read CSV into our Streamer Objects
+* Implemented basic graph methods in-order to construct our graph
+* Finish make file

+Note: We are currently behind schedule due to Thanksgiving break

+#### TODO this week:

+* Finish graph class implementation

+* Start BFS

+* Additional testing